johnopsahl/IfThenPaint_FabricationFiles/README.md

 # If_Then_Paint_CNC_Machine
-If Then Paint cnc machine .step solid model files.
+Fabrication files for If Then Paint cnc machine

 If Then Paint project page: https://hackaday.io/project/166524-if-then-paint